borilla/cancellable-promise/README.md

 ## Installation

-Intall the module using npm.
+Install the module using npm.
 The module isn't published yet but can be installed from the github repo:
 ```shell
 $ npm install --save borilla/cancellable-promise
 ```